 php artisan saloon:connector Countries CountriesConnector

 This will create a new file in app/Http/Integrations/Countries, which will now contain a single class called CountriesConnector.
-This file will be the base for all requests to this API.
-It acts as a single place to define any configurations or authentications required to connect to this API.
+This file will be the base for all CRUD operations on these RESTful API endpoints.
+It acts as a single place to define any configurations or authentications required to connect to this RESTful API.
 By default, the file looks like this:

 namespace App\Http\Integrations\Countries;